curtiszimmerman/gigo/README.md

 no more, no less. in fact, gigo has only one bell or whistle, and that's its `bind()` method, which gives you the ability to create more complex relationships between data using simple JSON descriptor objects.

-gigo is fast, because it is a node module backed by redis.

 ###installation